 Included in Attachment A to the Compliance Plan is a list of TBC's affiliates with which TBC shares resources or transacts, as well as those NextEra affiliates within California that meet the definition of a "Rule II.B. affiliate."
+Pursuant to the Commission's Decision 20-05-012 ("D.20-05-012"), the list of affiliates in Attachment A is limited to those affiliates with which TBC shares resources or transacts, together with Rule IIB. affiliates.
 TBC monitors for the creation of new affiliates that meet either of these categories and will update the list in Attachment A by filing an advice letter with the Commission, as required in Rule VI., described below in Section 7.